e-gov/eIDAS-Node/eIDAS-Client.md

 ### How does it work?

-eIDAS Client sits between eIDAS infrastructure and you e-service (see figure)
+eIDAS Client sits between eIDAS infrastructure and your e-service (see figure)
 - talking SAML towards eIDAS Connector
 - and extremely simple HTTPS/JSON towards your e-service